Startup Costs: Key Expenses to Include in Your Budget

 Approximate expenses: discovery is often passed to an external team with various professionals (e.g., a lead developer, UX designer, and product manager); the phase can last 2-3 weeks and cost about $6,000 - $10,000 USD.

 As a rule, you'll be faced with fees associated with incorporating your company.
 They'll depend on the chosen business structure type.
-Ordinarily, incorporating an LLC or a corporation will cost more than if you select in favor of a partnership or sole proprietorship.
-Therefore, browse the restrictions, regulations, and rules that apply in your given location when choosing the most appropriate business entity.
+Ordinarily, incorporating a startup as an LLC or a corporation will cost more than if you select in favor of a partnership or sole proprietorship.
+Therefore, make sure you familiarize yourself with how LLC laws differ by state, browse the restrictions, regulations, and rules that apply in your given location when choosing the most appropriate business entity.

 Of course, your country, state, and local jurisdiction will determine the exact costs of the fees for filing business applications.
-To give you a few estimates, the fee for registering a corporation or LLC can range from $100 to $800 USD, while if annual maintenance fees apply, this may account for an additional $50 - $500 USD.
+To give you a few estimates, the fee for registering a corporation or if you want to set up limited company can range from $100 to $800 USD, while if annual maintenance fees apply, this may account for an additional $50 - $500 USD.

 Approximate expenses: $100 - $800 USD for forming an LLC or corporation.